Kumaravel655/workshop2/README.md

 Show Image file sending data from one activity to another activity screenshot using android studio.

 ## PROCEDURE:
+Step-1:
-Step-1:Use Android StudioIDE to create an Android application and name it as My App under a package com.example.MyApp, with blank Activity.\
+Use Android StudioIDE to create an Android application and name it as My App under a package com.example.MyApp, with blank Activity.\
+Step-2:
-Step-2: Modify the default content of res/layout/activity_main.xml file to display the required content and design the layout.\
+Modify the default content of res/layout/activity_main.xml file to display the required content and design the layout.\
+Step-3:
-Step-3: Add the following code to src/MainActivity.java.\
+Add the following code to src/MainActivity.java.\
+Step-4:
-Step-4: Create an empty activity and add the following code.\
+Create an empty activity and add the following code.\
+Step-5:
-Step-5: Run your application.
+Run your application.
 ## PROGRAM:
 ### Mainactivity.java:
 ```java